 More than 5,700 residents live in the City of Evansville, which covers approximately 3 square miles.
 As people continue to move into the City, additional areas will be annexed to accommodate growth.
 The City must take action to ensure that new residential development will include a variety of single-family homes and multiple family housing choices that respect the historic, small town feel of the community.
-The City must closely maintain its historic population density to ensure that development is compact enough to allow residents the opportunity to continue to comfortably walk to local shopping, parks, schools, library and other destination points, and to preserve surrounding farmland and natural resources.
+The City must closely maintain its historic population density to ensure that development is compact enough to allow residents the opportunity to comfortably walk to local shopping, parks, schools, the library and other destination points, and to preserve surrounding farmland and natural resources.

-C. Employment and Economic Forecasts2
+C. Employment and Economic Forecasts

 Overall employment is expected to increase over the planning horizon of this document.
-As presented in Figure 3.10, the unemployment rate in Evansville and the Madison MSA are at historic lows.
+As presented in Figure 8.1, the unemployment rate in Evansville and the Madison MSA are at historic lows.
 Nationally, the unemployment rate is estimated to be at 5.4 percent.

-2 This section summarizes information from "Understanding Wisconsin's Job Outlook: Industry and Occupation Professions, 2018-2028 in Brief" (July 2021), released by the Office of Economic Advisors in the Wisconsin Department of Workforce Development.
+&lt;sup>2 This section summarizes information from "Understanding Wisconsin's Job Outlook: Industry and Occupation Professions, 2018-2028 in Brief" (July 2021), released by the Office of Economic Advisors in the Wisconsin Department of Workforce Development.

 Demographic factors continue to be a key driving force in these long-term projections.
 Baby boomers will continue to exit the labor force during this time period, and replacement by younger generations may not be able to keep up with demand for workers.
-With net migration trending downward and natural increase becoming natural decrease, the outlook for additional workers entering the workforce is looking dim.